MicrosoftDocs/azure-docs/articles/virtual-network/move-across-regions-vnet-powershell.md

 # Move an Azure virtual network to another region by using Azure Powershell

 There are various scenarios for moving an existing Azure virtual network from one region to another.
-For example, you might want to create a virtual network with the same configuration for testing and availability of your existing virtual network.
-Or you might want to move a production virtual network to another region as part of disaster recovery planning.
+For example, you might want to create a virtual network with the same configuration for testing and availability as your existing virtual network.
+Or you might want to move a production virtual network to another region as part of your disaster recovery planning.

 You can use an Azure Resource Manager template to complete the move of the virtual network to another region.
 You do this by exporting the virtual network to a template, modifying the parameters to match the destination region, and then deploying the template to the new region.
 For more information about Resource Manager templates, see [Export resource groups to templates](https://docs.microsoft.com/azure/azure-resource-manager/manage-resource-groups-powershell#export-resource-groups-to-templates).